cheney-yan/aws-okta-credential-helper/README.md

 okta-aws-cred-helper init
 ```

 Follow the questions and input your answers. **You will be asked for sso_url, okta username(email), okta password, totp code (you previously marked down).
 Note whatever you have input will be echo back to the screen.
-Pleae keep alert from peeping.**
+Please keep alert from peeping.**

-**As this app uses MacOS keychain to store the above secret information, you will be prompt that your current python executor wants to use your credentials.
-It is ideal to `always allow` python process.**

 ### review your okta credentials settings